Code-Institute-Submissions/beep-boop/README.md

 ##### Testing JavaScript functions and logic
 1. Testing session storage data and outcomes
     * Navigate from index.html to difficulty.html using the "PLAY WITH AUDIO" button.
 On difficulty.html, navigate to game.html using "EASY" button.
-    * Within the console in game.html, check session storage for "audio:'true', difficulty: 'easy'.
+    * Within the console in game.html, check session storage for "audio: 'true', difficulty: 'easy'.
     * Using the "START" button, begin the game and check that the interval between beeps is as expected.
     * Ensure that the audio is playing.
     * Complete 3 successful repetitions and ensure the winGame() function is called.